How to Track Individual Users in Google Analytics 4

 While many marketers believe it’s out of the question to track individual users in Google Analytics 4, it’s not impossible.

-If your application or website has a login authentication system, then it is possible to track users in Google Analytics 4 with its User ID tracking feature.
+If your application or website has a login authentication system, then it is possible to take advantage of the Google Analytics user id feature.

 No authentication system?
 No problem.
 We have an alternative method for you to track users and link them to revenue.